Cheapest Car Insurance Companies in Georgia (2023)

 Cheapest car insurance for drivers with bad credit: Georgia Farm Bureau

-Drivers with a low insurance-based credit score typically pay more for car insurance than those with good credit.
+Drivers with a low credit-based insurance score typically pay more for car insurance than those with good credit.
 For example, the average price of full-coverage car insurance for a driver with good credit is 16% less than it is for a driver with fair credit.

-Georgia Farm Bureau offers the cheapest rates to drivers with less than stellar credit, charging drivers with fair credit $118 a month.
-The next-based rates are available from State Farm, $172 a month, and Auto-Owners, $188 a month.
+Georgia Farm Bureau offers the cheapest rates to drivers with fair credit, $118 a month, followed by State Farm, $172 a month, and Auto-Owners, $188 a month.

 Company Monthly rate